Kevinlearynet/WP-Meet-The-Team/README.md

-# WordPress "Meet The Team" Setup
+# "Meet The Team" Template Setup for WordPress

 A packaged "Meet The Team" page management setup for WordPress themes.
 This accompanies a step by step tutorial I've written for [CSS-Tricks](http://css-tricks.com/creating-meet-team-page-wordpress/).